italiangrid/storm/faq.md

 StoRM is able to manage files on every POSIX file system.
 (GPFS, Lustre, xfs, ext3, ext4, reiserFS, etc.)
 Nevertheless, StoRM is able to leverage on advanced functionalities provided by GPFS, Lustre and other cluster file system.
-There are also some work in progress to make a StoRM cloud… (Amazon S3 LINK)

 <a name="lustre">&nbsp;</a>
 ### StoRM works better on GPFS than Lustre?